matomo-org/piwik-python-api/doc/install.rst

 Enabling the analytics API
 --------------------------

-The analytics API works out of the box, no configuration needed.
+The analytics API works out of the box, no configuration is needed.
+To view reports the viewer must have access.
+You could just give anonymous access to the data but it's probably better to use the auth token.

-TODO for public access sites must have anonymous view access, security...

 Secure your install
 -------------------